ircdocs/modern-irc/_includes/modern-appendix.md

     "<client> <subject> :<last line of help text>"

-Indicates the end of the reply to the {% command HELP %} command to the client.
+Returns the final {% command HELP %} line to the client.
-The text used in the last param of this message may vary, and SHOULD be shown to the user as any other line.

 The `<subject>` MUST be the one requested by the client, up to casing; unless it would be an invalid parameter, in which case it MUST be `*`.